SomeRandomDolphin/SomeRandomDolphin/README.md

 🔨 Maintaining and further developing my repositories.
 All of them are private currently, but i plan to make them open source someday!

-💻 Studying in SMAN 15 Surabaya.
+💻 Studying in Institut Teknologi Sepuluh Nopember.

 ### Contact Me
 🐦 Twitter: <a href="https://twitter.com/NukoHatori">@NukoHatori</a>